michalsustr/RL_workshop/README.md

 - be proficient at programing in Python
 - have taken courses on probability & statistics, linear algebra and mathematical analysis

-It is a plus if you had taken a course in Optimization/Biologically inspired algorithms/Planning
+It is a plus if you had taken a courwse in Optimization/Biologically inspired algorithms/Planning

 If you don't know python, please learn some basics - there's a lot materials available online and it is quite a simple language.